multi-os-engine/doc/source/multi-os-engine/4_create_ui/1_with_designer/with_designer.rst

 Creating a UI with the Multi-OS Engine UI Designer
 =============================================

-The Multi-OS Engine provides the UI designer to build Apple iOS* applications.
+The Multi-OS Engine provides a UI Designer plugin to build Apple iOS* applications.
 The builder is similar to Android* layout to build but has view objects similar to that of iOS.
 This tutorial shows you how to build a simple Quiz application for iOS using Multi-OS Engine UI builder.

 Step 1: To build any Multi-OS Engine application, start with creating a stock Android sample application like this.